coding19-imdea/coding19-imdea.github.io/problems/problem43.md

 New coefficients will be 2 and 34.
 Calling `Sum[20][10]` will result into `3*20 + 2*10 + 4 = 84`.

 Notes:
 1. All numbers are rational integers, represented like `a / b` (or just `a` if `b=1`).
 Here `b` is a positive integer, `a` is any integer.
 Greatest common divisor for `a` and `b` should be 1.
-2. ```- Number: n, where n is any integer number
-   - PNumber: n, where n > 0
-   - Value: Number | Number / PNumber | FValue
-   - FValue: Calling function of n with all n parameters
-   - OPa: + | -
-   - OPb: * | /
-   - Expression: Term [OPa Term1 ...]
-   - Term: Fact [OPb Fact1 ...]
-   - Fact: Value | (Expression)
-   - Letter: 'A'..'Z' | 'a'..'z'
-   - OPb > OPa```
-3. Variable consists of 1 or more letters followed by 0 or more digits; Key words (`is`, `of`, `assign`, `what`, `function`, `do`, `and`, `to`) are not allowed as variable names.
+2. Variable consists of 1 or more letters followed by 0 or more digits; Key words (`is`, `of`, `assign`, `what`, `function`, `do`, `and`, `to`) are not allowed as variable names.
-4. Language is case insensitive.
+3. Language is case insensitive.
 Variable name, function name and keywords are all case insensitive.
-5. The coefficients of functions are guaranteed to be expressions without variables.
+4. The coefficients of functions are guaranteed to be expressions without variables.
-6. It is guaranteed that function call will occur only after it's definition.
+5. It is guaranteed that function call will occur only after it's definition.
-7. Whitespace between tokens should be ignored.
+6. Whitespace between tokens should be ignored.
-8. All operators follows left associativity.
+7. All operators follows left associativity.

 Constraints:
 1. It's guaranteed that function declaration will not contain function calls.